Grape Variety : Pinot Noir

 Soil : Limestone and clay

 Site : This 2 hectare vineyard is located on the upper part of the hill, facing east.
-This vineyard was owned in the XIIIth century by a Canon of Beaune, Jean Bressand, hence the name "Bressandes".
+This vineyard was owned in the XIIIth century by a Canon of Beaune, Jean Bressand, hence the name "Bressandes.
+The soil combination of sand and clay with the ground rock produces wines with a beautiful tannic structure.

 Tasting : Dark ruby colour.
-Very refreshing aromas of red berries mixed with tobacco and vanilla.
-Ample and well-structured.
-Good aromatic combination.
-Well integrated oak note and elegant tannic structure.
+Very refreshing aromas of red berries mixed with liquorice and spices on a hint of vanilla.
+Ample and generous.
+Very pure fruit.
+Fine texture and deep structure.
+Well integrated oak note and elegant tannins.
 Good persistence.

 Food pairing : White meat, roast, lamb and all cheeses especially the local cheeses (Epoisses, Citeaux) as well as some goat cheeses.